Meet the Research Culture & Researcher Development Team

 PGR Communications Intern

-Adam is the PGR Communications Intern for 2021-22.
-He is responsible for managing Researcher Development blog, monthly emails, social media channels, and promoting relevant opportunities to PGRs and ECRs.
-He also assists in the running of events and competitions.
-When he is not doing this, he's working towards a DFA in Creative Writing, or walking his dog.
+Rachel is the PGR Communications Intern for 2022-23.
+She is responsible for managing the Researcher Development blog, monthly emails, social media channels, and promoting relevant opportunities to PGRs and ECRs.
+She also assists in the running of events and competitions.
+Rachel is passionate about supporting PGRs – she hopes to help them build connections, networks and friendships.
+When Rachel isn’t connecting people, she’s connecting texts through her PhD in Comparative Literature.

 Researcher Development Project Officer